Virtigox/C-_Projects/README.md

 # C++_Projects
-Creating small projects to know the languages and logics behind C++
+Creating small projects to learn the languages and logic behind C++